mkl-public/itext-signing/pkcs11/README.md

     library = "c:/Program Files (x86)/Belgium Identity Card/FireFox Plugin Manifests/beid_ff_pkcs11_64.dll"
     slot = 0

+## D-Trust cards

+The next PKCS#11 device tested here are D-Trust qualified signature cards 3.1 in Reiner SCT cyberJack e-com card readers addressed via the Nexus Personal PKCS#11 driver.
+The cards have been initialized for testing with the PIN `12345678`.

+A matching PKCS#11 configuration file for the SunPKCS11 security provider created as <tt>pkcs11-dtrust.cfg</tt> looks like this:

+    name = DTrustOnNexus
+    library = "c:/Program Files (x86)/Personal/bin64/personal64.dll"
+    slot = 1

+Unfortunately it turned out that the SunPKCS11 security provider cannot properly operate this device: When looking for keys and certificates on a PKCS11 device it iterates over the private keys and associates each of them with the respective certificate with the same ID.
+The Nexus driver for D-Trust cards, though, offers all certificates with the same ID and SunPKCS11 uses the one it retrieves first, by chance the root certificate, not the signer certificate.
+Thus, private key and certificate do not cryptographically match, making the generated signatures invalid.

+Thus, a different PKCS#11 security provider was tested, the [IAIK PKCS#11 Provider](https://jce.iaik.tugraz.at/products/core-crypto-toolkits/pkcs11-provider/).
+In contrast to the SunPKCS11 provider the IAIK provider does not only offer the pairing of the private key and the _first_ certificate with the same ID but instead _all_ pairings of the private key with such a certificate, with an alias derived from the label of the certificate.
+By selecting the pairing for the alias "Signaturzertifikat", therefore, the used private key and certificate do cryptographically match, making valid signing possible.

+The IAIK PKCS#11 provider and its dependencies cannot be retrieved from public maven repositories; instead one has to retrieve them from the IAIK site, the [PKCS#11 Provider](https://jce.iaik.tugraz.at/products/core-crypto-toolkits/pkcs11-provider/) and the [PKCS#11 Wrapper](https://jce.iaik.tugraz.at/products/core-crypto-toolkits/pkcs11-wrapper/) including the IAIK-JCE library.
+For use beyond evaluation please read up on the offered licenses and choose to match your project.

+Once you have retrieved copies of those artifacts, you can deploy them locally like this to match the assumptions in the pom files:

+    mvn install:install-file -Dfile=iaik_jce_full.jar -DgroupId=iaik -DartifactId=iaik_jce_full -Dversion=5.51 -Dpackaging=jar
+    mvn install:install-file -Dfile=iaikPkcs11Wrapper_1.6.2.jar -DgroupId=iaik -DartifactId=iaikPkcs11Wrapper -Dversion=1.6.2 -Dpackaging=jar
+    mvn install:install-file -Dfile=iaikPkcs11Provider.jar -DgroupId=iaik -DartifactId=iaikPkcs11Provider -Dversion=1.7 -Dpackaging=jar

 # Selecting a PKCS#11 Device

 The PKCS#11 device used by a generic test can be controlled via an environment variable, <tt>PKCS11_CONFIG</tt> which can either be set to the path and name of a PKCS#11 configuration file or one of the fixed values <tt>SOFTHSM</tt> and <tt>UTIMACO</tt>.
 An alias (if required) can be selected in the environment variable <tt>PKCS11_ALIAS</tt>.
 The PIN used for signing can be selected using the environment variable <tt>PKCS11_PIN</tt> and defaults to <tt>5678</tt>.